etherchina/solidity-doc-cn/control-structures.rst

                 errorCount++;
                 return (0, false);
             } catch (bytes memory /*lowLevelData*/) {
-                // This is executed in case revert() was used
+                // This is executed in case revert() was used。 errorCount++;
-                // or there was a failing assertion, division
-                // by zero, etc. inside getData.
-                errorCount++;
                 return (0, false);
             }